buildtesters/buildtest/docs/contributing/maintainer_guide.rst

 6. Maintainers are requested that committer name and email is from a valid Github account.
 If not please request the committer to fix the author name and email.

+7. All incoming PRs should be pushed to ``devel`` branch, if you see any PR sent to any other branch please inform code owner to fix it

 Release Process
 -----------------